sap-tutorials/Tutorials/tutorials/btp-app-analytics-setup-use/btp-app-analytics-setup-use.md

     > Why not use the Analytical List Page floor plan?

-    > Although we are using SAP Fiori elements for OData V4, you will notice that there is still a floor plan **Analytical List Page** in the previous screen.
-However, it is due to be removed from the Fiori Generator UI, so we are not going to use it for this tutorial.
+    > Although you are using SAP Fiori elements for OData V4, you will notice that there is still a floor plan **Analytical List Page** in the previous screen.
+However, it is due to be removed from the Fiori Generator UI, so you are not going to use it for this tutorial.

 3. Choose **Next**.